 Managing the Rope:

-While climbing, be aware of where the rope is relatively to your feet at all time.
+While climbing, be aware of where the rope is relative to your feet at all times.
 Make sure your feet are always away from the rope.
-You do not want to be entangle with the rope when you fall.
-If your feet get caught you maybe flipped upside down and/or get massive rope burn.
+You do not want to be entangled with the rope when you fall.
+If your feet get caught you may be flipped upside down and/or get massive rope burn.
 My foot snagged the rope when I fell before and it was not a fun experience.

 During the leading certification course, you will be learning how to fall and how to catch a fall.
 It is good to do practice falls to build confidence.
 Being comfortable falling allow you to climb harder and take on more challenging routes.

 Overcoming the fear of falling is helpful for lead climbing.
 Although the fear of falling is a healthy emotion which keep you safe, it is good for your mind to be clear and not allow the fear to control your actions.

 After my first incident of flipping upside down during my belay certification class, I was totally wigged out.
 I had a hard time doing practice falls.
 My hands would not let go of the holds.
 I was holding on so tight that my forearms were totally pumped.
 The longer I held on the scarier it got.
 My mind kept thinking from worse and worst scenarios.

 Finally, I decided not to think and let go as soon as I clip at the top.
 I kept doing this until I am comfortable falling.
 I still get nervous occasionally.
-However, I keep remind myself that it is OK.
+However, I keep reminding myself that it is OK.
 I have trust in my equipment and my belayer.
 I keep my mind blank as much as possible and breathe.

 When practice falling makes sure to manage your rope properly like mentioned above, your mental confidence, your breathing, your gear, and your communication with your belayer.
 Beware of your surroundings that there are no obstacles and avoid grabbing anything on the way down.